 Over 75% of American travelers will take at least one leisure trip in the next 3 months, according to the latest data from Destinations Analysts.
 As destination marketers ramp up efforts to reach interested visitors, how can you stand out?

 Let's look at 5 examples of destination marketing organizations getting it right.
-Also - be sure to join us on May 19th for a Live Q&A with 3 destinations on their re-opening strategies.

 1 | Double down on car traveler segments